Daniel Claiborne Hudson

 - Debut September 4, 2009

-On June 26, 2012, Hudson left a start against the Atlanta Braves with pain in his elbow. he was diagnosed the next day with a torn ligament in his elbow, a condition that led to Tommy John surgery, which was performed on July 9th.
+On June 26, 2012, Hudson left a start against the Atlanta Braves with pain in his elbow.
+He was diagnosed the next day with a torn ligament in his elbow, a condition that led to Tommy John surgery, which was performed on July 9th.
 He was struggling with a record of 3-2, 7.35 at the time.
 Still recovering from the surgery, he was placed on the D-Backs' 60-day disabled list at the start of spring training in 2013.
-He made a first rehabilitation start with the AA Mobile Bay Bears on June 4th and felt more pain; he was diagnosed with another tear.
+He made a first rehabilitation start with the AA Mobile Bay Bears on June 4th and felt more pain; he was diagnosed with another tear and was operated on a second time.
+He finally made it back to the majors on September 3, 2014, pitching an inning in relief against the San Diego Padres, completing a very long circle that saw him be out of the majors for 799 days.

 - NL Silver Slugger Award Winner (2011)